 By Veronika Primm from Travel Geekery

-Boston is one of the oldest settlements in the USA founded on the Shawmut Peninsula, Atlantic Ocean in 1630 by Puritan settlers from the English town of the same name.
+Boston, one of the biggest East Coast cities of USA is also one of the oldest settlements in the USA.
+It was founded on the Shawmut Peninsula, Atlantic Ocean in 1630 by Puritan settlers from the English town of the same name.
 Here you can find many historical sites, museums, parks, universities.
+Boston is one of the best places to visit in the East Coast for history buffs.

 The best place to start your visit is downtown.
 From South Station, where you will probably arrive in the city, visit Chinatown first and Boston Tea Party Ships & Museum.
 From there continue to Old State House.
 In the historic Faneuil Hall Market, where you can find many restaurants.
 You should try their baked beans, clam chowder, lobster sandwich, and oysters.